 The efforts of a business administration junior in bringing a new student organization to The University of Texas at Dallas have helped land her a leadership role in that organization’s national student leadership team.

-Sarah Romanko was recently elected national president of the postsecondary division of SkillsUSA, a national nonprofit organization of middle-school, high-school and collegiate students, as well as educators and industry.
+Sarah Romanko was recently elected national president of the postsecondary division of SkillsUSA, a national nonprofit organization of middle school, high school and college students, as well as educators and industry.
 The group — founded in 1965 — is devoted to bridging the skills gap, the variance between the job skills employers need and workers are able to deliver.
 (One estimate from Deloitte has that gap at 2.4 million unfillable jobs that adversely impact the economy to the tune of $2.5 trillion.)

 Prior to arriving at the Naveen Jindal School of Management, Romanko had been a member of the SkillsUSA chapter at Westwood High School in Austin, Texas.